 Two Minnesota heartbeat bills were introduced in the 2018 legislative session.
 Both bills were introduced after Committee deadlines and could not be considered in the 2017-2018 legislative session.

 Several heartbeat bills have been introduced in Mississippi since 2013.
-Yet, neither the Mississippi House of Representatives nor the Mississippi Senate has ever passed a heartbeat bill.

 Three heartbeat bills have been introduced in the New York State Assembly: